By Madeline Bocaro

 THE STOOGES REMASTERED – AGAIN!!!
 2019

-The new mix of ‘China Girl’ chips away the block of concrete that Brian Eno so eloquently cited at the time of The Idiot release in March 1977. (“It’s an experience akin to being encased in concrete.”)
+The new mix of ‘China Girl’ chips away the block of cement that Brian Eno so eloquently cited at the time of The Idiot release in March 1977. (“It’s an experience akin to being encased in concrete.”)

 Bowie and Visconti’s unique treatment of the instruments is virtually removed as though their services are no longer needed.
 Eno’s own EMS AKS briefcase synth which he loaned to the sessions is rendered useless here as well.
 Even Eno gets a pink slip!
-These cutting-edge artists could not have imagined that 43 years in the future, some young engineer(s) – unborn at the time – would be tinkering with their deliberate work – erasing the many hours they spent on their devious and innovative production of these legendary, now classic sounds that were ages ahead of their time.
+These cutting-edge artists could not have imagined that 43 years in the future, some young engineer(s) – unborn at the time, would be tinkering with their deliberate work – erasing the many hours they spent on their devious and innovative production of these legendary, now classic sounds that were ages ahead of their time.

 As I have written in my story celebrating the album: